 For many students, the most effective way to make time for career development is by taking a class.
 There are a number of courses that address different aspects of career development, internship or job search preparation.
 Some are taught in a classroom setting and others are offered online.
 All provide exposure to career resources and practice in using essential job search techniques.

 PSYC 123: The Psychology of Getting Hired is a one-credit, online asynchronous course that introduces students to psychological principles involved in hiring processes.
 Students pace themselves through six modules that combine academic content with hands-on activities, online discussions and deliverable materials.
-Two in-person activities—a resume review and a mock interview—occur in the Center.
+Two significant activities—a resume review and a mock interview—occur live through Zoom.

 EDCP 108i: Academic Transitions to Internships is a 7-week (half-semester) course recommended for students who have never had an internship and are actively searching for one.
 The one-credit, online asynchronous course takes students through key exploratory and preparation activities, including understanding the components of an internship, increasing knowledge about an intended career field, developing a resume and cover letter, and identifying potential internship sites.

-COMM 488i: Strategic Interviewing for the Career You Want is a one-credit, online asynchronous course offered by the Department of Communication that introduces students to advanced techniques in interviewing for job opportunities and career progression.
-The course focuses on the dynamics of the interview process, the communication theories and best practices behind influence and persuasion, and the communication aptitudes and skills that distinguish top candidates.
+COMM488i: Strategic Interviewing introduces students to advanced techniques in interviewing for job opportunities and career progression.
+This course focuses on the dynamics of the interview process, the communication theories and best practices behind influence and persuasion, and the communication aptitudes and skills that distinguish top candidates.